-I am a blue belt masters featherweight BJJ athlete based in Hereford UK at The Combat Academy under Dave Coles.
+I am a purple belt masters featherweight BJJ athlete based in Hereford UK at The Combat Academy under Dave Coles.

 I'm pretty sure it is a right of passage that any blue belt feels that they need to start a blog, however, I hope that this website will be a reference for myself and possibly some level of help to other competing masters athletes by talking about things that work for me.
 I already keep spreadsheets for my weight, competition record and training record so I figure I might as well keep them updated here as well as any fight videos that I have.

 I plan to write about my training experiences, how I try to stay in shape and good (or bad) products that I stumble across.
 If you want to read a bit more about my journey to BJJ so far, read on.
 If not my competition history, videos, sponsors and blog are up above.